Norm Coleman

 Born in New York City, Coleman was elected mayor of Saint Paul, Minnesota's capital and second-largest city, in 1993 as a member of the Democratic Party.
 A liberal Democrat in his youth, Coleman shifted to conservatism as an adult.
 After conflicts with the Democratic Party over his conservative views, Coleman joined the Republican Party.
 He was reelected mayor a year later as a Republican.
 While serving as mayor, he was the Republican nominee in the 1998 Minnesota gubernatorial election, but lost to former professional wrestler and third-party candidate Jesse Ventura.
-As mayor of Saint Paul, he helped return the National Hockey League to Minnesota through the Minnesota Wild after an almost decade-long absence.

 Coleman challenged incumbent Democratic Senator Paul Wellstone in the 2002 United States Senate election in Minnesota.
 After Wellstone died in a plane crash a few weeks before the election, he was replaced on the ballot by former Vice President Walter Mondale.
 Coleman defeated Mondale by over two points.
 He sought reelection in 2008.
 In one of the closest elections in the history of the Senate, he lost to former comedian Al Franken by 312 votes out of over three million cast (a margin of just over 0.01%).
 Since his defeat, Coleman has been a lobbyist and chairs both the Republican Jewish Coalition and the conservative American Action Network.
+He is also the founder of the Congressional Leadership Fund super PAC and works as a lobbyist for the Kingdom of Saudi Arabia.

 Early life and education

-Coleman was born in New York, the son of Norman Bertram Coleman Sr. and his wife, Beverly (Behrman).
+Coleman was born in Brooklyn, the son of Norman Bertram Coleman Sr. and his wife, Beverly (Behrman).
 His family is Jewish, his paternal grandfather having changed the surname from Goldman to Coleman.
 He was a graduate of James Madison High School in Brooklyn and Hofstra University on Long Island.

 In college, Coleman was an active member of the 1960s counterculture and a liberal Democrat.
 "Carting a bullhorn around campus, he'd regularly lecture students about the immorality of the Nixon administration and the Vietnam War."
 He was elected president of the student senate during his junior year.
 Under Coleman, the senate refused to ratify the newspaper's editor and her co-editor and cut some funding to the newspaper.
 But after refusing to swear in the editor on four different occasions, the senate finally backed down.
 Coleman celebrated his 20th birthday at the Woodstock Festival, and later admitted to smoking marijuana in his youth.
 He worked as a roadie for Jethro Tull and Ten Years After, among others.

 Coleman attended Brooklyn Law School from 1972 until 1974 but received his Juris Doctor from the University of Iowa College of Law in 1976.

 Career

+After graduating from law school, Coleman joined the office of the Minnesota Attorney General as a prosecutor, eventually rising to chief prosecutor and then solicitor general.